-I am a leader in the area of oncologic reconstructive surgery at a national and international level.
-As Chief of the Plastic and Reconstructive Surgical Service at Memorial Sloan Kettering, I oversee the clinical and research activities of the service as well as the fellowship training program in breast reconstruction and microsurgery.
+Dr. Cordeiro is a leader in the area of oncologic reconstructive surgery at a national and international level.
+He served as Chief of the Plastic and Reconstructive Surgical Service at Memorial Sloan Kettering for 15 years.
+During this time he oversaw the clinical and research activities of the service as well as the fellowship training program in breast reconstruction and microsurgery.

-Within the field of plastic surgery I have made some major intellectual and practical surgical advances.
-My particular areas of focus include breast reconstruction, microsurgery, and reconstruction in the head and neck.
-Drawing on a large experience in free tissue transfers for oncologic reconstruction, I have developed new applications for free flaps to establish state-of-the-art approaches to complex reconstructive problems.
+Within the field of plastic surgery Dr. Cordeiro has made some major intellectual and practical surgical advances.
+His particular areas of focus include breast reconstruction, microsurgery, and reconstruction in the head and neck.
+Drawing on a large experience in free tissue transfers for oncologic reconstruction, he has developed new applications for free flaps to establish state-of-the-art approaches to complex reconstructive problems.
 Areas of innovation include reconstruction of the mandible, maxilla, mid face, pharynx, vagina, and breast.
-In addition to routine approaches to breast reconstruction, I am currently developing newer techniques and approaches to reconstruction for patients who have been previously radiated or who may require future radiation using implants as well as the patient’s own tissues.
+In addition to routine approaches to breast reconstruction, Dr. Cordeiro is currently developing newer techniques and approaches to reconstruction for patients who have been previously radiated or who may require future radiation using implants as well as the patient’s own tissues.

-I have lectured extensively throughout the United States and the world and have authored more than 220 scientific papers and book chapters.
-I am on the editorial boards of three major plastic and reconstructive surgery journals.
+Dr. Cordeiro has lectured extensively throughout the United States and the world and has authored more than 300 scientific papers and book chapters.
+He is on the editorial boards of three major plastic and reconstructive surgery journals.

 - Clinical Expertise: Breast reconstruction with implants, autologous tissue, TRAM, DIEP, SGAP, and perforator flaps.
 Reconstruction of the mandible, midface, maxilla, vagina, head & neck cancers, and Moh's surgical defects.
 Cosmetic expertise include: cosmetic breast surgery, facial surgery, and body contouring.